 This worthy representative of our popular standards in reading-matter during the opening years of the twentieth century, has been the target of so much more or less envious ridicule that to me it has proved almost a pleasure to read enough whole pages in his books to discover that there is absolutely nothing laughable about Mr. Wright.
-To the contrary, his novels are masterpieces in the always popular genre ennuyeux.
+To the contrary. his novels are masterpieces in the always popular genre ennuyeux.
 A fly-leaf to the van of one of them asserts that the source of its author's power "is the same God-given secret that inspired Shakespeare and upheld Dickens."
-Yet it is hardly describable as a secret that dullness is the hall-mark of efficient people, in writing as elsewhere: and howsoever liberal the endowments which enabled Dickens to write Little Dorrit, and Shakespeare to make an unfavorable impression on Mr. Shaw, one may reasonably question if, after all, these writers are the happiest analogues.
-Indeed, whatever their eminence in other respects, Mr. Wright is beyond comparison their superior in that especial kind of tediousness which, above all other natural gifts, Americans instinctively revere and trust. . . .
+But it is hardly describable as a secret that dullness is the hall-mark of efficient people, in writing as elsewhere: and however liberal the endowments which enabled Dickens to write Little Dorrit, and Shakespeare to make an unfavorable impression on Mr. Shaw, one may reasonably question if, after all, these writers are the happiest analogues.
+Indeed, whatever their eminence in other respects.
+Mr. Wright is beyond comparison their superior in that especial sort of tediousness which, above all other natural gifts, Americans instinctively revere and trust.

 Should proof be seriously demanded that as a nation we distrust brilliancy, it is always possible to produce the unanswerable list of our Presidents, and the Congressional Record also might be consulted for valuable documentary evidence.
-All democratic government, though, is of course based on the axiom that the man of average intelligence is in theory equal to a person of exceptional endowments, and in practise is the superior by reason of preponderating numbers.
-Nor may the dullness of the average intelligence be denied by anybody without furnishing an example to offset his contention.

-And for the rest, there past doubt exists a tendency, among the very dull, to decry dullness, much as millionaires are prone to assure you that money does not always make for happiness: but to the considerate person a sufficient amount of obtuseness shows alike as the best possible armor in life's warfare at large, and as the most companionable of traits in the home-circle, where it unfailingly flatters one's sense of superiority.
+All democratic government, though, is of course based on the axiom that the man of average intelligence is in theory equal to a person of exceptional endowments, and in practise the superior by reason of numbers: and that the average man is dull nobody can well dispute without furnishing a striking example to offset his contention. . .
+And for the rest. there is past doubt a tendency, among the very dull, to decry dullness, much as millionaires are prone to assure you that money does not always make for happiness: but to the considerate person a sufficient amount of obtuseness shows alike as the best possible armor in life's warfare at large, and the most companionable of traits in the home-circle, where it unfailingly flatters one's sense of superiority.

 Now Mr. Harold Bell Wright has that unerring accuracy in catering to the commonplace which first made vers libre readable, in the poems of Martin Farquhar Tupper.
-Nor is it possible for the most atrabilious contemner of popular taste to contend that Mr. Wright's books are very badly written, for this author's avoidance of thought is made clear in perfectly presentable English, and in at least the style of its expression compares quite creditably with the average Pastoral Letter.
+Nor is it possible for the most atrabilious contemner of popular taste to contend that Mr. Wright's books are badly written, for this author's avoidance of thought is made clear in perfectly presentable English, and in at least the style of its expression compares very creditably with the average Pastoral Letter.